TL;DR

 Will one tandem roadway, even with six lanes, be enough to handle 50k residents in 19,500 homes once Babcock Ranch is completely built out?

-Babcock’s SPOF is being remediated with the current widening of S.R.
-31. It remains to be seen if one sole point of entry and exit will bedevil the community in the future.
+Babcock’s SPOF is being remediated as part of the current widening of S.R.
+31. It remains to be seen whether a single point of entry and exit will pose problems for the community in the future.

 Stop Sippin’ the Haterade